ilovehotcakes/ESP32-Yun/README.md

 # ESP32 Motorcover
 A ESP32-based DIY motorcover solution for smarthomes.
-A [cover](https://www.home-assistant.io/integrations/cover/) is a rollershutter, blinds, shades, window, etc. in [Home Assistant](https://www.home-assistant.io/).
-A motorized cover provides the ability to control your covers via your choice of smarthome hub/system.
-Currently, the ESP32 motorcover interfaces with the smarthome via MQTT.
+A [**cover**](https://www.home-assistant.io/integrations/cover/) is a rollershutter, blind, shade, window, etc. in [**Home Assistant**](https://www.home-assistant.io/).
+A motorized cover provides the ability to control your covers via your choice of smarthome hub/system (Alexa, HA, etc.).
+Currently, the ESP32 motorcover interfaces with the smarthome via WiFi/MQTT.

+I've seen DIY motorized roller shade/blinds or motorized tilting control for venetian blinds but not DIY motorized honeycomb cellular shade.
+Commercial available motorized honeycomb cellular shades starts around $300-$400 per unit and the quality in terms of the speed, noise level, build material is below average.
+So I have decided to retrofit a motor in my cordless honeycomb shades.

 ## Parts List
-Here are the exact parts I used to make 5 motorized shades.
-It was ~$92 per motorcovers but if you own a 3D printer, some wires and screws, it will cost you ~$80 for one.
+The exact parts I used to make 5 motorized shades.
+It was ~$92 per motorcovers but if you own a 3D printer, some wires and screws, it will cost you ~$80 per unit.

 |Name                        |Cost (incl. tax)|Shipping|Subtotal|Links  |
 |----------------------------|---------------:|-------:|-------:|:-----:|